 An enlarged prostate means the gland has grown bigger.
 Prostate enlargement happens to almost all men as they get older.
 As the gland grows, it can press on the urethra and cause urination and bladder problems.

-An enlarged prostate is often called benign prostatic hyperplasia (BPH) or benign prostatic hypertrophy.
+An enlarged prostate is called benign prostatic hyperplasia (BPH) or benign prostatic hypertrophy.
 It is not cancer, and it does not raise your risk for prostate cancer.

 An enlarged prostate (also known as BPH) can lead to frequent and urgent urination, a weak urinary stream, and difficulty emptying the bladder.
 These symptoms can be quite bothersome.
 The need to urinate several times at night may interfere with sleep.
 In more severe cases, men may leak urine before being able to reach a toilet.
-MHB physicians are experts in the treatment of enlarged prostate and its symptoms.
+MHB physicians are experts in the treatment of prostate enlargement and its symptoms.

 Treatment may consist of non-invasive techniques as well as medications and surgery.
 MHB physicians believe in individualized treatment to improve urinary symptoms and quality of life.
 MHB is also a research site for cutting-edge therapies for enlarged prostate, with several promising minimally invasive treatments available for appropriate patients.